MicrosoftDocs/Viva/Viva/learning/interests.md

 If some interests can't be imported, you see a failure count and can get more details on these failures by downloading the log file.

 Select **Download Log** for data on the current interests with the columns available in the Viva Learning template file.
-There are two more columns “Status” and “Comments” that gives details on the status for each record and the error details in the comments section.
+There are two more columns **Status** and **Comments** that gives details on the status for each record and the error details in the comments section.
 The download log file will also display the interests, which have been deleted.

 The **Manage Interests** view displays a pagination of interests with interest name, locales (the number languages a particular interest is available in) and the last modified time stamp.